-Wilderness trips have some hazards and many possible unexpected situations, such as rain/snow/hail beginning unexpectedly, sudden strong winds, strong currents, storms, falling trees, unexpected contact with wildlife, insects, unpredictable behavior of animals, dealing with medical evacuations, trips being possibly shortened due to medical emergencies, changed schedules/routes due to group ability, water levels rising or falling, tornadoes/thunderstorms/lighting and more.
-The ground may be slippery and walking on/over rocky ridges should be done with care.
+Wilderness backcountry camping trips have some hazards and many possible unexpected situations, such as rain/snow/hail beginning unexpectedly, sudden strong winds, strong currents, storms, falling trees, unexpected contact with wildlife, insects, unpredictable behavior of animals, needing to relocate in the middle of the excursion for various reasons, bears/other animals stealing food, dealing with medical evacuations, trips being possibly shortened due to medical emergencies, changed schedules due to group ability, water levels rising or falling, fire bans, tornados/thunderstorms/lighting and more.
+The ground may be slippery, walking on/over rocky ridges should be done with care.
 All the tours are carefully planned, however, unexpected or emergency situations can arise at any time.
 Safety of all participants is the guide's top priority at all times.
-The guide may switch up canoe partners at any time for safety or other purposes.
+The guide may switch up canoe partners at any time for safety or other purposes (tent mates may also be switched).